 The good news about 529s is that earnings grow tax-deferred and withdrawals are tax-free as long as you use the money for qualified education expenses such as school fees, tuition, books, supplies, and room or board at most accredited colleges, graduate schools, community colleges or vocational schools.
 As of 2018, the qualified higher education expenses now includes up to $10,000 in annual expenses for tuition for enrollment or attendance at an elementary, secondary public, private or religious school.
 Keep in mind that for withdrawals used on anything else besides qualified education expenses, the earnings portion will be subject to both income tax and penalties.

 Easy Ways for Gifting

 Some 529 products provide easy gifting portals online so check to see if yours has one.
 Here are some other ways for your friends and family to contribute:

-- The Gift of Education is a gift registry for 529 plans and education savings accounts.
+- The Gift of College is a gift registry for 529 plans and helping individuals pay down student loans.

 - Checks can be written using the 529 account number.

 Many young adults fall into too much student loan debt because they are surprised about what college tuition actually costs and so they don’t plan accordingly for their future.
 For instance, average costs for tuition and fees is $10,740 for state residents at public colleges as compared to $38,070 for private colleges, according to the College Board.
 If you establish a 529, encourage your children to contribute to their own college savings when they are old enough to do so.
 Being good students can help in terms of getting scholarships, and many private schools offer discounted tuition or scholarships to offset high tuition rates.
 Because college costs vary significantly, decide what you can afford to contribute and what that breaks down to monthly, using an online college savings calculator.